anufrievroman/waypaper/README.md

 ## Usage

-`waypaper` will run GUI application.
+`waypaper` command will run GUI application.

 To restore the chosen wallpaper at launch, add `waypaper --restore` to your startup config.
-For example, in your Hyprland config you can write:
+For example:

+*In Hyprland*

 `exec-once=waypaper --restore`

+*In Sway or I3*

+`exec waypaper --restore`

 ## Backends